Trump attacks former FBI director as 'slime ball' over deeply critical book

 Comey said at the time the Trump administration had lied and defamed him and the Federal Bureau of Investigation after the president dismissed him on May 9.

-In an interview broadcast on Friday on ABC’s “Good Morning America,” Comey discussed his initial encounters last year with the new president.
-He described Trump as volatile, defensive and concerned more about how his own image than about alleged Russian meddling in the presidential election.
+In an interview broadcast on Friday on ABC’s “Good Morning America,” Comey discussed his initial encounters last year with Trump, who took office on Jan.
+20, 2017.

+He described Trump as volatile, defensive and concerned more about his own image than about alleged Russian meddling in the presidential election.
+Moscow has repeatedly denied U.S. intelligence agencies’ findings that it interfered in the campaign to try to tilt the November 2016 vote in Trump’s favor.

 Comey said he cautioned Trump against ordering an investigation into a salacious intelligence dossier alleging an 2013 encounter with prostitutes in Moscow.

-In the book, Comey wrote that Trump raised the intelligence dossier with him at least four times during meetings after Trump took office in January, according to the Washington Post, which obtained a copy.

-The dossier was compiled by former British intelligence officer Christopher Steele about Trump’s ties to Russia and included an allegation that involved prostitutes.
+The dossier was compiled by former British intelligence officer Christopher Steele about Trump’s ties to Russia and included an allegation that involved prostitutes urinating on one another in a hotel room while Trump watched.

 Trump denied the allegations and said he might want the FBI to investigate allegations in the dossier to prove they were not true, Comey told ABC.